Masking no longer required at UHS

 If you’re admitted to the hospital by your physician, you’ll receive a phone call to let you know when the hospital can admit you.
 If you’re admitted directly from your physician’s office, please report to Admissions unless your physician directs you otherwise.

-At Admissions, you’ll be asked to complete and sign forms that permit us to care for you, to bill your insurance carrier on your behalf, and to release (or not) information about your admission.
+At Admissions, you’ll be asked to complete and sign forms that permit us to care for you, to bill your insurance carrier on your behalf, and to release (or not) information about your hospital admission at our New York locations.
 Admissions/registration is located:

 - Wilson Medical Center: in the main lobby at the Harrison Street entrance